MaxFlower/balance-report/README.md

 ### Get started

-Run the following command in your command-line:
+Run the following command in your command line:

 ```
    docker-compose up -d --build